I'm a member

-As noted above, treatment with IV antibiotics is generally indicated only in patients with symptoms and laboratory findings consistent with CNS or peripheral neurologic involvement, and in a small subset of patients with heart block or documented Lyme arthritis who have not responded to oral antibiotics.
-Typical IV therapy consists of a 2- to 4-week course of ceftriaxone or cefotaxime, both third-generation cephalosporins, or penicillin or chloramphenicol.
+As noted above, treatment with IV antibiotics may be indicated only in patients with symptoms and laboratory findings consistent with CNS or peripheral neurologic involvement and in a small subset of patients with heart block or documented Lyme arthritis who have not responded to oral antibiotics.
+Typical IV therapy consists of a 2- to 4-week course of ceftriaxone or cefotaxime or penicillin.
 No data suggest that prolonged or repeated courses of IV antibiotics are effective.
-Lack of effect should suggest an incorrect diagnosis or slow resolution of symptoms, which is commonly seen in LD.
+Lack of effect should suggest an incorrect diagnosis or slow resolution of symptoms, which is commonly seen in Lyme disease.
 In addition, some symptoms may persist after treatment, such as Lyme arthritis; this phenomenon may be related to various self-sustaining inflammatory mechanisms rather than persistent infection.

-Treatment of LD consists of oral antibiotics, except for the following indications:
+Treatment of Lyme disease consists of oral antibiotics, except for the following indications: